Tao-and-Tao/water/readme.txt

-GIt is a distributed version control system.
-Git is free software.
+GIt is a distributed version control system.//zhanghui Git is free software.